atomist-skills/keep-a-changelog-skill/README.md

 <!---atomist-skill-long_description:start--->

-Automatically keep a changelog updated based on labels added to issues, pull requests and commits.
+Automate maintaining a changelog for your repositories based on labels added to issues, pull requests and commits.
 Based on https://keepachangelog.com.

 <!---atomist-skill-long_description:end--->